-Created in collaboration with Elder Abuse Ontario, this self paced module is focused on the specific needs, and survivor-centred responses required to better support older women who have experienced violence.
+Created in collaboration with Elder Abuse Ontario, this self paced online training module within the OAITH training portal is focused on the specific needs, and survivor-centred responses required to better support older women who have experienced violence.
 Includes types of abuse, barriers for older women, understanding legislaltion, risk assessments and communication strategies for working with older women.

 Learning objectives include: